-If you are only interested in federal financial aid, complete and submit the 2020-21 FAFSA, also available in Spanish (Federal School Code: 003745).
+If you are only interested in federal financial aid, complete and submit the 2020-21 FAFSA (Federal School Code: 003745).
 That's it!
 We'll offer your federal aid (Pell Grant, Work Study, Direct Loans, PLUS Loans) based on your eligibility.
+There is also a Spanish-language version of the FAFSA.
 For help completing the FAFSA, consider reviewing this tutorial video created by the University of California, Santa Barbara.

 The U.S. Department of Education has prepared a helpful checklist of documents and information to have available when you’re completing the Free Application for Federal Student Aid (FAFSA).
 In particular, to speed up data entry, ensure accuracy of tax-related information on the FAFSA, and to greatly reduce the chances of your application being selected for federal verification:

 - Use the FAFSA Data Retrieval Tool (DRT) if you are eligible to do so

 - Do not make any changes to the data you transfer from the IRS website

 If you want to be considered for all forms of need-based financial aid, including state and University grants and scholarships, you must complete and submit both the 2020-21 FAFSA and the 2020-2021 CSS/Financial Aid PROFILE ("Profile").
 Our Profile school code is 5820.
 For help in completing the Profile, see our Profile webpage.

 Everyone applying for all forms of need-based financial aid, including state and University grants and scholarships, must complete the FAFSA and the Profile, by March 1, 2020.